FAQ

 What makes a facilitator different?

 Unlike trainers or consultants, facilitators focus on helping groups talk, decide, and act together.
-We level the playing field so all voices are heard, ideas are shared, and plans are made collaboratively.
+We level the playing field, so all voices are heard, ideas are shared, and plans are made collaboratively.
+We consciously use techniques to create inclusive events.
+Read our EDI policy to learn more.

 What types of events do you run?